TarsCloud/TARS_landscape/README.md

 ## Formats

-The GraphQL Landscape is available in these formats:
+The TARS Landscape is available in these formats:

 * [PNG]()
 * [PDF]()